TIBCOSoftware/bwce-docker/README.md

 TIBCO BusinessWorks(TM) Container Edition allows customers to build microservices with an API-first approach and deploy them to cloud-native platforms such as [Cloud Foundry(TM)](http://pivotal.io/platform) and [Kubernetes](http://kubernetes.io/).
 By elegantly right-sizing TIBCO ActiveMatrix BusinessWorks(TM), it brings visual application development and integration capabilities to any enterprise platform as a service.

-To find more about TIBCO BusinessWorks™ Container Edition, refer https://docs.tibco.com/products/tibco-businessworks-container-edition-2-0-0
+To find more about TIBCO BusinessWorks™ Container Edition, visit https://docs.tibco.com/products/tibco-businessworks-container-edition-2-0-0

 These docker scripts are subject to the license shared as part of the repository.
 Review the license before using or downloading these scripts.